annyh/annyh.github.io/_posts/2018-5-1-Why-I-refuse-to-do-take-home-programming-assignments-for-programming-interviews.md

 I felt really bad for not wowing them, and for the sank cost of a Saturday.

-**My thoughts when the interviewer suggests a take home assignment**
+**My thoughts when the interviewer suggests a take-home assignment**

 1. What is the assignment?
 I am curious
 2. The problem sounds remotely interesting; say yes to see what the details are